Michael Umaña

-Míchael Umaña Corrales (born 16 July 1982) is a Costa Rican professional footballer who last played as a defender for Comunicaciones in the Liga Nacional.
-He represented the Costa Rica national team.
+Míchael Umaña Corrales (born 16 July 1982) is a Costa Rican former professional footballer who played as a defender.
+He made over 100 appearances for the Costa Rica national team.

 Club career

 Early career

 Born in Santa Ana, Umaña played for Carmelita and Herediano in his native Costa Rica before coming to the United States in 2005 to play on loan in Major League Soccer with Los Angeles Galaxy.

 Umaña was released by Galaxy after the 2005 season after an unsuccessful campaign, and returned to Costa Rica to play for Brujas.
 He moved back to Herediano in 2006, but asked the club to be transferlisted after a move to Israeli side MS Ironi Ashdod fell through.

 He eventually transferred to Liberia Mia in 2007, where he spent the next three seasons.

 Chivas USA

 After winning the 2009 Torneo Verano of the Primera División de Costa Rica in with Liberia Mia, Umaña returned to the United States in 2010 to play for his former club's cross-town rivals, Chivas USA.
 Umaña scored his first goal with Chivas USA in a Superliga 2010 match against Puebla.
 Umaña spent the 2010 and 2011 seasons with Chivas USA.